 Household Goods and Personal Effects

-- Form C-18 Declaration, signed by shipper (Baggage Claim form)
+- Form C-18 declaration, signed by owner of the goods (baggage claim form)

-- The shipper must be present for Customs clearance.
+- The owner of the goods must be present and inspected by Customs clearance.

 - All shipments will be inspected by Customs.